yankidank/daily-agenda/README.md

 # Day Planner
 Day planner that lets you set an hourly agenda for the work day.

-* Indicates the current hour
+* An indicator icon tracks the current time along the hour rows
 * Past hours are grayed out
 * Uses localStorage to save input field data
-* Input fields save as you modify the text
+* Input fields save as you modify text
 * Navigate between different dates
 * Change between work hours and 24 hour view
-* Dark mode and "Golden" hour view modes
+* Dark mode and "Golden" hour view modes.
+Golden displays around sunrise and sunset
-* When able (not on GitHub) display local city and temperature
+* When able (not on GitHub) displays the local city and temperature in the navbar
 * Clear stored calendar data

 [GitHub Demo](https://yankidank.github.io/daily-agenda/) | [Golden Hour](https://yankidank.github.io/daily-agenda/?mode=golden)